LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 def handle_event("add-line", _, socket) do
   socket =
     update(socket, :form, fn %{source: changeset} ->
-      existing = get_change_or_field(changeset, :lines)
+      existing = Ecto.Changeset.get_embed(changeset, :lines)
       changeset = Ecto.Changeset.put_embed(changeset, :lines, existing ++ [%{}])
       to_form(changeset)
     end)

   {:noreply, socket}
 end

-defp get_change_or_field(changeset, field) do with nil <- Ecto.Changeset.get_change(changeset, field) do
-    Ecto.Changeset.get_field(changeset, field, [])
-  end
-end
 ```

 In the event handler we want to add a line to our form, but also don't want to
 loose any existing changes present in the form, but not yet applied to our
 `base` data.
-We use `get_field` to get whatever the changeset considers the
+We use `get_embed` to get whatever the changeset considers the
 current list of lines, including all known changes and then append a new item.
 That new item doesn't have changes, so it's an empty map.
 The modified list is
 then passed to `put_embed` to be set on the changeset.

 This feels like imperative editing the changeset in place and it is.
 But the goal